SimonDarksideJ/SimonDarksideJ.github.io/_posts/2012-06-29-game-music-and-sound-effects-lesson-7.markdown

 tags: [2d tutorial, game development, xna]
 ---

-Finally we get something more than just looking at a quiet screen blinking images on and off.
+Finally we get something more than just looking at a quite screen blinking images on and off.
 For this section we look to excite our ears and bring in the sound.
 We will also look to adding some managed test to the screen to give our actions meaning.

 As usual the original Digipen webcast and supporting materials can be found on [Codeplex here](http://startrooper2dxna.codeplex.com/releases/view/49595) with all the source (both GS3.1 and WP7) for this lesson.

 ### Source updated for Final combined update project for GS 4.0 project [here on Codeplex](http://startrooper2dxna.codeplex.com/releases/view/61496) (Windows and WP7)